sharpdx/sharpdx.github.io/index.md

 >
 > **Windows Store Apps** `PCL .NET 4.6+` including the **Universal Windows Platform** (`UWP`)

+## Documentation

+The documentation is now hosted on the [SharpDX Github WIKI page](https://github.com/sharpdx/SharpDX/wiki).

+> Note that this is under construction.
+For example, the Class Library Reference is not available yet.

 ## Licensing

 SharpDX is released under the [permissive MIT license](https://github.com/sharpdx/SharpDX/blob/master/License.txt).